 Sending a post-class notification from your TeamUp dashboard with a link to the class recording is one of the most common ways to share your content with your customers whether they were or were not able to make it to class.
 You can automatically set up post-class notifications in your dashboard that will be sent a certain amount of time after class ends.

-To receive the notifications with a link to the class recording, your customers can purchase whichever membership includes online classes.
-They will then need to register for the classes, even if they are unable to attend.
+To receive the notifications with a link to the class recording, your customer will then need to register for the classes, even if they are unable to attend.
 Once the class is over, your customers who were a no-show will receive a post-class notification with the recording that they can use later.
 (You can also set the notifications up to send the class link to customers who were able to attend so that they have a recording as well.)

 A link to a class recording can be added to any TeamUp notification.
 However, remember that you will need to change the recording link in your notification settings for every class once it ends.